 All of our reviews are based on exhaustive research, industry experience, and whenever possible, hands-on testing.
-When you make a purchase using one of our chosen links we’ll a small percentage of the proceeds.
+When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

-So your partner wants the two of you to take a trip together.
+So, your partner wants the two of you to take a trip together.
 Sounds great, and like a magical new experience for the both of you to share together!

 You decide camping in an RV will be your best bet to have a safe and fun time, and you’ve chosen a travel trailer as your style of rig.
 But what about travel trailers makes them a good choice for couples?